Company Seven.

 Both black and white filtergrams produced through DayStar Hydrogen Alpha filters.

-Few experiences can match observing the dynamic force that exists in the chromosphere of our Sun.
+What is happening today on the Sun?
+As seen through a Hydrogen Alpha Filter (8,997 bytes) Few experiences can match observing the dynamic force that exists in the chromosphere of our Sun.
 DayStar is proud to offer safe, quality, easy-to-use filtering systems specially designed to bring this observing experience to you.
 DayStar Hydrogen Alpha filters enable professional and amateur astronomers to witness the hidden dynamics of our sun.
 These unique sub-Angstrom filter systems allow observers to explore many facets of solar research.
 Watching solar flares evolve above the solar disc, prominences swirling against the inky blackness of space, subtle plage and textured filaments sinuously traversing the sun add to the observer's viewing enjoyment.
 Smaller features such as spicules and intricate mottles change from moment to moment giving the impression of wild fire.

 Those observers equipped with DayStar Calcium K-Line filtering systems may view and image calcium plage excited by emerging, existing, or decaying sunspot groups.
 In Calcium K-Line, plage immersed solar active areas will appear across the entire solar disc, not just at the limb.
 Prominences are commonly seen in the violet light of Calcium during solar active periods.